Ah0ih0i/flask_tsp_solver/README.md

 It will ask for your sudoer's password

-# Quickstart (Windows)
+You can then access the webpage via http://127.0.0.1:5000

 # Installation

-To install the package in your python envrinment use
+To install the package in your python environment use

 ```python setup.py install```